-Employers: to equip and support them with the workforce they need for the future.
-Individuals: helping our members to harness digital skills to launch and develop their careers.
-Industry: collaborating with regulators, government associations and other leading bodies on projects relating to the future of the industry, representing the views of our members.
-Mission: Supporting our members since 1906, we are on a mission to champion and transform the UK telecommunications tech sector and the people in it.
-Vision: To be recognised as the leading institute addressing the UK technology sector skills gap.
+Sector: Telecommunications About: ITP is the leading independent body for the telecommunications industry.
+It represents thousands of members drawn from hundreds of businesses.
+Formerly known as the Institute of Post Office Engineers (IPOEE) and the Institution of British Telecom Engineers (IBTE), the ITP has a proud heritage, dating back to 1906.
+The ITP collaborates with regulators, government associations and other leading bodies on a wide variety of projects that are important to the future of the industry, representing the views of its members.
+Mission: The ITP is dedicated to promoting the professional and career development of its members through professional registration, knowledge seminars, insight visits and its industry leading publication, The Journal.
+Vision: With a rich history as the voice of telecoms for more than a century, the ITP's vision is to help shape the future of professional telecommunications.
+The ITP Apprenticeship Scheme looks to provide a constant flow of highly trained, well qualified individuals into the telecoms sector.
 Members: Members range from apprentices and individuals right through to major corporate players.
-Approximate number of members: 4,000 Agreements to register members: Institute of Highway Engineers (IHE).
-O M Registration agreement covers: EngTech IEng C Eng ICT Tech Registered members: 4 2 5 8 Grades of Membership: Apprentice/Student (MITP); Graduated Apprentice (MITP); Full Individual (MITP); Retired (MITP); Fellow (FITP).
+Approximate number of members: 4,000 Agreements to register members: Institution of Engineering and Technology (IET).
+O M Registration agreement covers: EngTech IEng CEng ICT Tech Registered members: 3 3 4 8 Grades of Membership: Apprentice/Student (MITP); Graduated Apprentice (MITP); Full Individual (MITP); Retired (MITP); Fellow (FITP).
 Member benefits Ontact details: